klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/istanbul.md

 ## istanbul_propose <a id="istanbul_propose"></a>

-Injects a new authorization candidate that the validator will attempt to push through.
+Inject a new authorization candidate that the validator will attempt to push through.

 **Parameters**